How Long Do You Have to Contact a Lawyer After an Accident?

 - Wrongful death: Usually 1-3 years

 For example, Texas gives you two years for most personal injury claims, while Maine allows six years.
-Missing these deadlines typically means losing your right to seek compensation forever.
+Missing these deadlines may mean losing your legal right to seek compensation, depending on your case and location.

 Critical Early Deadlines